expersso/ameco/README.md

 Disclaimer
 ----------

 This package is not affiliated with, nor endorsed by, the European Commission.
 I aim to update it whenever the AMECO database is updated.
-If you ever see that it is out-of-date, don't hesitate to send a pull request and/or remind me to update it.
+If you ever see that it is out-of-date, don’t hesitate to send a pull request and/or remind me to update it.